jedisct1/libsodium-doc/public-key_cryptography/authenticated_encryption.md

 ## Combined mode

-In combined mode, the authentication tag and the encrypted message are stored together.
+In combined mode, the authentication tag and encrypted message are stored together.
 This is usually what you want.

 ```c